Liberatys/nvim_conf/README.md

 vim.g.loaded_getscript = true
 ```

+Use environment variables, ruby helpers, modules and all the good that ruby has to offer.

 Why repeat yourself when you can script it?

 ### **The goals of NvimConf are**

-- Add automatic documentation to your configuration
+- Automatic documentation to your configuration
-- Decouple the configuration from the actual code needed to arrive at the configuration state
+- Decoupling the configuration from the actual code needed to arrive at the configuration state
-- Don't **version control** the configuration but manage the configuration schema
+- Version control of generation schema rather than actual configuration
 - No more file changes due to a change in package manager... just change the one line in your configuration generator
 - Provide reproducible configuration
 - Sharable and copiable configuration that allows everyone to configure their neovim